Literally-Valentino/Literally-Valentino/README.md

    prononous:;She/They

-  NOTE:;
+# NOTE:;

-I'm kinda introverted but feel free to int! c+h is much appreciated unless I'm with my partner or friends,or i have "dniu.." in my name.
+I have social anxiety so iwc unless very close! c+h is much appreciated unless I'm with my partner or friends,or i have "dniu.." in my name.
 I like making new friends, although i might be giving dry responses at first unless i grew really close to you. w2i is preferred.

-TWO TIME AND VALENTINO FICTKIN!
+TWO TIME,VALENTINO AND BROKEN SPAWN FICTKIN^_^

-Fandoms I'm in rn . . .
+# Fandoms I'm in rn . . .

 -FORSAKEN

+-COOKIE RUN:KINGDOM